jiroor/vue-mdl/readme.md

 # Intro

+---

+**Before using this**, consider using [vue-mdc](https://github.com/posva/vue-mdc) instead, which is based on the **successor** of Material Design Lite, [Material Components Web](https://github.com/material-components/material-components-web/).
+This project is now in maintenance mode while vue-mdc is being developed.

+---

 Reusable Vue components using [Material Design Lite](https://github.com/google/material-design-lite) for Vue 2.
 If you're using Vue 1, make sure to install the version 0.x.
 From version 1.x onwards, vue-mdl is compatible with Vue 2.